wallaby-rails/wallaby-core/docs/howtos/admin-interface.md

 ---
+title: Admin Interface
 layout: default
-title: "For Admin Interface"
+nav_order: 1

 parent: HOWTOs
-nav_order: 1
 has_children: true
-permalink: /docs/howtos/admin-interface
 ---

-# For Admin Interface
+# Admin Interface

-Wallaby can be used for Admin Interface when its engine is mounted to a path.
+Wallaby can be used for Admin Interface when it is mounted to a path e.g. `/admin` (see [mount Wallaby]).

+> NOTE: all the examples under this topic are based on the assumption that Wallaby Engine is mounted at `/admin`

-Here is a list of general practices of how to customize things for Admin Interface usage.
+Here is a list of general practices of how to customize things for Admin Interface.

+[mount Wallaby]: /howtos/mount